-Figure 24 Client interactions on a specific scene
+Figure 24 Client interactions on a specific Scene

-As described previously, a scene can reference one or more resources (i.e., sceneMembers) that are present on one or more Servers.
-The scene members are re-evaluated each time a scene change takes place.
-This evaluation is triggered by a Client that is either embedded as part of the Server hosting the scene, or separate to the server having knowledge of the scene via a RETRIEVE operation, observing the referenced resources using the mechanism described in section 11.4.2.
-The embedded Client located in the same Device with the Server is a general Client but interacts only with scene functionalities.
-During the evaluation the mappings for the new scene value will be applied to the Server.
+As described previously, a Scene can reference one or more Resources (i.e., sceneMembers) that are present on one or more Servers.
+The Scene Members are re-evaluated each time a Scene change takes place.
+This evaluation is triggered by a Client that is either embedded as part of the Server hosting the Scene, or separate to the Server having knowledge of the Scene via a RETRIEVE operation, observing the referenced Resources using the mechanism described in section 11.4.2.
+The embedded Client located in the same Device with the Server is a general Client but interacts only with Scene functionalities.
+During the evaluation the mappings for the new Scene Value will be applied to the Servers which contain sceneMembers from the Scene that is being updated.
 This behaviour is depicted in Figure 25.

 @startuml